 I never would have thought along these lines even two months ago because the idea would have smacked of segregation.
 What’s strange is that it never dawned on me to apply this same standard to any other ethnicity.
 Why?

 Chinese have plain and unambiguous self-sustaining ethnic communities in most major US cities.
 No one ever accuses them of some nefarious segregation plot.
 Quite the opposite.
-Most people I know celebrate the vast array of ethnic communities without any hang up whatsoever.
+Most people I know celebrate the array of ethnic communities without any hang up whatsoever.
+Nobody walks the streets of New York’s China Town shouting “this is segregation!”

 With that hurdle cleared in my own conscience, I immediately began putting my money where my mouth is.
 In all seriousness, what exactly can a person outside an ethnic community really do about another ethnic community’s issues?
 Not much.
 It’s basically an in-house cultural concern that needs to be confronted by that community if changes are going to be real and sustaining.
 But there is one undeniable way to influence an ethnic community in positive and lasting ways – a method that has been proven effective for several centuries of human history – spend money on goods and services provided by that community.
 Voila!
 Prosperity follows.